Driver's license: Switzerland

 The theoretical exam must be taken in either German, French, or Italian.
-In some cantons it is possible to take it in English.
+In some cantons it is possible to take the exam in English.

 National classes, not harmonised and only valid within the issuing country:

 Turkey

 Turkey has been an associate member since 1963, and its application to accede to the European Economic Community, the predecessor of the European Union (EU), was made on 14 April 1987.
 Turkey signed a Customs Union agreement with the EU in 1995 and was officially recognized as a candidate for full membership on 12 December 1999, at the Helsinki summit of the European Council.

-On 1 January 2016 new Turkish laws concerning driving licences were implemented.
+On 1 January 2016, new Turkish laws concerning driving licences were implemented.
 The changes are intended to bring Turkey more in line with existing EU driving regulations and concern all road users in Turkey.
 A foreign national can drive in Turkey with an EU licence for 6 months.
-After 6 months it has to be exchanged for a Turkish licence.
+After 6 months, it has to be exchanged for a Turkish licence.
 Application can be made to any Traffic Registration office but the foreign driving licence will not be returned.
 Instead they will be sent to the issuing authority of the country of origin i.e. for British nationals, DVLA.
 The DVLA says that expats can drive in the UK on a Turkish licence for up to 12 months, and if they wish to settle back in the UK, the Turkish licence can be exchanged for a UK license.

-In Turkey you must be at least 18 years old in order to drive a car or motorbike and at least 16 to drive a motorbike (up to 125cc, unless 18+).
+In Turkey, there is a minimum age of 18 to drive a car or motorbike and a minimum age of 16 to drive a motorbike (up to 125cc, unless 18+).
 The driving test comprises a practical and theory test, which has been recently made tougher in order to meet European Union regulations.